AppHubPlatform/docs/getting-started.md

 <h2>Getting Started</h2>

 If you haven't installed the SDK yet, please [go to our quickstart guide](/quickstart) to get our SDK up and running in Xcode.
-Note that we support iOS 8.0 and higher, and React Native v0.7.0 and higher.
+Note that we support iOS 7.0+, and React Native v0.7.0 and higher.
 If you're interested in more detailed information about our SDK, you can check out our <a href='/api/ios' target='_blank'>full API reference</a>.

 Once you have installed the AppHub SDK, you can update your React Native JavaScript code and images by uploading new Xcode builds (IPAs) to the AppHub dashboard.
 Our SDK will  look for new builds and automatically update your users' apps.